-Where $\Delta$ lout is the change in output current, fsw is the regulators switching frequency and $\Delta$ Vout is the allowable change in the output voltage.
-For this example, the transient load response is specified as a 4% change in Vout for a load step from 0A (no load) to 1.5 A (full load).
-For this example, $\Delta$ lout = 1.5-0 = 1.5 A and $\Delta$ Vout = 0.04 × 3.3 = 0.132 V. Using these numbers gives a minimum capacitance of 18.9 $\mu$ F. This value does not take the ESR of the output capacitor into account in the output voltage change.
+Where Δ lout is the change in output current, fsw is the regulators switching frequency and Δ Vout is the allowable change in the output voltage.
+For this example, the transient load response is specified as a 4% change in Vout for a load step from 0A (no load) to 0.5 A (full load).
+For this example, Δ lout = 0.5-0 = 0.5 A and Δ Vout = 0.04 × 3.3 = 0.132 V. Using these numbers gives a minimum capacitance of 15.2μF.
+This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to ignore in this calculation.
 Aluminum electrolytic and tantalum capacitors have higher ESR that should be taken into account.

 The catch diode of the regulator can not sink current so any stored energy in the inductor will produce an output voltage overshoot when the load current rapidly decreases, see Figure 51.
 The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high load current to a lower load current.
 The excess energy that gets stored in the output capacitor will increase the voltage on the capacitor.
 The capacitor must be sized to maintain the desired output voltage during these transient periods.
 Equation 33 is used to calculate the minimum capacitance to keep the output voltage overshoot to a desired value.
-Where L is the value of the inductor, $I{OH}$ is the output current under heavy load, $I{OL}$ is the output under light load, VF is the final peak output voltage, and Vi is the initial capacitor voltage.
-For this example, the worst case load step will be from 1.5 A to 0 A. The output voltage will increase during this load transition and the stated maximum in our specification is 4% of the output voltage.
-This will make Vf = 1.04 × 3.3 = 3.432.
-Vi is the initial capacitor voltage which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 25.3 $\mu$ F.
+Where L is the value of the inductor, I{OH} is the output current under heavy load, I{OL} is the output under light load, VF is the final peak output voltage, and Vi is the initial capacitor voltage.
+For this example, the worst case load step will be from 0.5 A to 0 A. The output voltage.
+This will make Vf = $1.04 \times 3.3 = 3.432$.
+Vi is the initial capacitor voltage which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 13.2μ F.

 Equation 34 calculates the minimum output capacitance needed to meet the output voltage ripple specification.
-Where fsw is the switching frequency, $V{\text{oripple}}$ is the maximum allowable output voltage ripple, and $I{\text{ripple}}$ is the inductor ripple current.
-Equation 35 yields $0.7\mu\text{F}$ .
+Where fsw is the switching frequency, V{oripple} is the maximum allowable output voltage ripple, and I{ripple} is the inductor ripple current.
+Equation 34 yields 1μF.

 Equation 35 calculates the maximum ESR an output capacitor can have to meet the output voltage ripple specification.
-Equation 35 indicates the ESR should be less than $144m\Omega$ .
+Equation 35 indicates the ESR should be less than $248m\Omega$.

-The most stringent criteria for the output capacitor is 25.3 $\mu$ F of capacitance to keep the output voltage in regulation during an unload transient.
+The most stringent criteria for the output capacitor is 15.2μ F of capacitance to keep the output voltage in regulation during an load transient.

 Additional capacitance de-ratings for aging, temperature and dc bias should be factored in which will increase this minimum value.
-For this example, a 47 $\mu$ F 6.3V X7R ceramic capacitor with 5 m $\Omega$ of ESR will be used.
+For this example, a 47 μ F 10V X5R ceramic capacitor with 5 m Ω of ESR will be used.

 Capacitors generally have limits to the amount of ripple current they can handle without failing or producing excess heat.
 An output capacitor that can support the inductor ripple current must be specified.
 Some capacitor data sheets specify the Root Mean Square (RMS) value of the maximum ripple current.
 Equation 36 can be used to calculate the RMS ripple current the output capacitor needs to support.
-For this application, Equation 36 yields 66mA.
+For this application, Equation 36 yields 37.7 mA.

-$$Co > \frac{2 \times \Delta lout}{fsw \times \Delta Vout}$$ (32)

-$$\operatorname{Co} > \operatorname{Lo} \times \frac{\left(\operatorname{loh}^{2} - \operatorname{lol}^{2}\right)}{\left(\operatorname{V} f^{2} - \operatorname{Vi}^{2}\right)}$$ (33)

-$$Co > \frac{1}{8 \times fsw} \times \frac{1}{\frac{V{ORIPPLE}}{I{RIPPLE}}}$$ (34)
+$Cout > \frac{2 \times \Delta lout}{fsw \times \Delta Vout}$ (32) Cout > Lo $\times \frac{(loh^2 - lol^2)}{(Vf^2 - Vi^2)}$ (33) Cout > $\frac{1}{8 \times fsw} \times \frac{1}{\frac{V{ORIPPLE}}{I{RIPPLE}}}$ (34)